Raphexion/Raphexion/README.md

 ### Hi there 👋

-Hi, I am Niklas or Raphexion /ræpˈhɛk.si.ən/.
+I am Niklas or Raphexion /ræpˈhɛk.si.ən/.

 A kind software engineer who loves Elixir and Erlang.
 M.Sc. in Engineering Physics with 15+ years in the software industry.